RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Wait for Digital Input.md

 layout: default
 title: Action Wait for Digital Input
 nav_order: 7
+parent: Code Generation
+grand_parent: RC Categories
 has_toc: false
 ---

 ## Description

-[Code Generation]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/index.md %}): This component defines an instruction to wait for the signal of a Digital Input from the robot controller in RAPID main code generation.
+[Code Generation]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/Code Generation.md %}): This component defines an instruction to wait for the signal of a Digital Input from the robot controller in RAPID main code generation.

 ## Input Parameter